A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Acknowledgement

-{\bf Acknowledgements.} We would like to thank the anonymous referees for their insightful comments, which helped to significantly improve this paper from its original version.
 We would like to express our deep gratitude toward Professor Xi Chen of Stern School of Business at New York University for the fruitful discussions at various stages of this project.